T of C

 A Song dynasty melody?

 For the qin melody list of 僧居月 Seng Ju Yue see Tong Kin-Woon, Qin Fu, pp.1695-6.
-The presence of this title in the Less Ancient section of this list suggests that it existed during the Song dynasty, but does not establish where it was a close or distant version of the present melody or was instead a musicallyy unrelated one with the same title.
-References in the lyrics to a specific event at Yashan that marked the end of the Song dynasty have led me to the following speculative attempt to show how it might have nevertheless have originated in the Song dynasty.
+The presence of this title in the Less Ancient section of this list suggests that it existed during the Song dynasty, but does not establish whether it was a close or distant version of the present melody or was instead a musically unrelated one with the same title.
+Many if not most of the lyrics seem to draw on various old sources, but some them do refer to a specific event at Yashan that marked the end of the Song dynasty, and these have led me to the following speculative attempt to show how the present version might nevertheless have at least partially originated in the Song dynasty.